aeldar/simple-object-transformer/README.md

 Simple Object Transformer
 =========================

-Declare rules to transform flat object into another flat object.
+Declare Rules to transform flat JS object into another flat JS object.
  Useful for simple transformations between internal state objects and server requests/responses.

 How to use
 ----------

-Rules is just an object with property names equals to the target property name, and the value is one of:
+_Rules_ is an object with property names equals to the target property name, and the value is one of:
-1) String - then it is considered the property name of the source object, and should be copied into the target **as is** to specified target property (same as rule's name);
+1. String - then it is considered the property name of the source object, and should be copied into the target **as is** to specified target property (same as rule's name);
-2) Function - then this function will be applied to the source object and optional property name, and the result will be assigned to the target's property (same as rule's name);
+2. Function - then this function will be applied to the source object and optional property name, and the result will be assigned to the target's property (same as rule's name);
-3) TODO: null|undefined - just copy the value from the same source's property.
+3. TODO: null|undefined - just copy the value from the same source's property.

 The lib exports __converterFactory__ by default, which allows partial application.
 I.e. it takes _Rules_, and returns a _Converter_, that expects only _Source_ object.